NAS & RAID Calculator

 Brand Focus · QNAP

-Estimate usable capacity, fault tolerance, and efficiency for QNAP NAS users using 4x 8TB in RAID 6.
+Estimate usable TB, parity, and fault tolerance for QNAP NAS users using 4x 8TB in RAID 6.

 Capacity Snapshot